patmonardo/Yoga/Idea/Yoga/YS-I.43.md

 #### **1. Transition from Manas to Buddhi in Sabija Savitarka Samadhi**

--   **Manas (Consciousness):** Represents the lower mind, engaged in processing sensory data and maintaining everyday awareness.

 -   **Buddhi (Self-Consciousness):** Denotes the higher intellect, capable of self-reflection, discernment, and deeper understanding.